Surveys repeatedly show that professional chefs prefer gas over electric stoves by an eye-opening margin: well over 90%.

 What is the Standard Width for a Home Kitchen Range?

 The two standard widths for home kitchen ranges are 30” and 36” wide, with the 30” models far more popular.
-For that reason, Groom+Style have concentrated on the smaller ranges you’re likely to be shopping for.
-In almost all cases, 36” stoves have additional features but are also a lot more expensive.
+For that reason, Your House Garden has concentrated on the smaller ranges you’re likely to be shopping for In almost all cases, 36” stoves have additional features but are also a lot more expensive.

 1. Samsung NX58H9500WS Slide-In Gas Range